Crosses and Crucifixes

 Felix Jacques (1897-1966).
 There is little biographical material about this Art Deco designer of sacred art objects.
 He may have been French or Belgian, since there are markings from a Brussels foundry on his cast metal pieces.
 The sculpted torsos of the two crucifixes by Jacques in the Sacred Art Pilgrim Collection are mounted on simple wooden crossbars.
 The Christ of Art Deco Crucifix has the same geometrically proportioned styling as Rio de Janeiro‘s Art Deco icon, the monumental stature of Christ the Redeemer.
 The figure of Christ in Crucifix in a Medieval Style recalls the elongated and contorted forms of Romanesque sacred sculpture in the tympanum carvings at the 12th century abbey in Vezelay, France.

-Max Le Verrier (1891-1973): The French artist whose elegant sculptural pieces epitomize the Art Deco era started out at an agricultural school and first found work perfecting airplane engines in the early years of aviation.
-Le Verrier’s artistic abilities only came to fore after he was shot down behind enemy lines in World War I, and the captured pilot took up sculpting during three years in a German prison camp.
+Max Le Verrier (1891-1973): This French artist, whose elegant sculptural pieces epitomize the Art Deco era, started out at an agricultural school and first found work perfecting airplane engines in the early years of aviation.
+Le Verrier’s artistic abilities only came to the fore after he was shot down behind enemy lines in World War I and took up sculpting during three years in a German prisoner-of-war camp.
 After the war, Le Verrier opened a studio in Paris.
-His line of decorative pieces proved popular, and he won the gold prize at the 1925 International Exposition of Modern Industrial and Decorative Arts in Paris, which has defined the style known as Art Deco.
+His line of decorative pieces proved popular, and he won the gold prize at the 1925 International Exposition of Modern Industrial and Decorative Arts in Paris, which came to define the style known as Art Deco.
 Le Verrier was active in the French Resistance in World War II, escaped arrest, and returned to Paris after the war to find his workshop sacked.
 He rebuilt his business in the post war years, specializing in bronze works; many of them, religious objects inspired by medieval masterworks.
-The signed bronze crucifix in the Sacred Art Pilgrim collection dates from this period and shows the stylized line work typical of this Art Deco master.
-It reads on the back: “From about 1462.”
+There are two sculpted Le Verrier cross images from this period in my collection.
+The first work in cast bronze was inspired by the Crucifixion panel of a 9th century, carved ivory diptych from the Rambona Abbey in Central Italy, now in the Vatican Museum.
+While God the Father looks down from a medallion at the top of the panel, Christ (with eyes wide open) hangs on the Cross with the Virgin Mary and the Apostle John on each side and a personified sun and moon above him.
+One curious feature is the image of the she-wolf nursing the founders of Rome, Romulus and Remus, at the bottom, symbolizing, perhaps, the dominance of the new faith in the old pagan empire.
+The second bronze crucifix reads on the back: “From about 1462.”

 Liberation Theology Crucifix.
 The rough hewn facial features, emaciated body, and gnarled hands of this Christ on the Cross link the clay crucifix to a school of expressionist sacred folk art, associated with Peruvian Ceramic Artist Edilberto Merida and the Liberation Theology movement in the Roman Catholic Church of Latin America.
 Merida molded sacred figures out of clay, using impoverished farmers from among the Quechua people of the remote Andes Mountains as his models.
 He wanted his images of the suffering Christ to represent the marginalized and underprivileged everywhere in the Developing World and took inspiration from his compatriot, the Dominican Priest, Gustavo Gutierrez, whose influential book, A Theology of Liberation: History, Politics, and Salvation, first published in 1971, called on the Church to become actively involved in the struggle against social, economic and political injustice and display a “preferential option for the poor.”
 Like the ceramic works of Merida, the Liberation Theology Crucifix in the Sacred Art Pilgrim collection combines elements of traditional Inca pottery and the Spanish Colonial style, an offshoot of Baroque art, which developed in Spain’s New World empire.